 10 November 2020Remembrance Sunday

-Good morning, can I welcome you all to our 2018 Remembrance Day ceremony.
+Good morning, can I welcome you all to our 2019 Remembrance Day ceremony.
 This event has been organised by Longstone Community Council.
 My name is Des Loughney and I am chair of the Community Council.
-Today is a special Remembrance Day since it is a 100 years since the signing of the Armistice.
 This memorial was opened in 1922 to commemorate the local armed services people who died in the two world wars: 48 in World War 1 and 24 in World War 2.
 My father served througout the Second World War and many of his friends were killed and wounded.

 The ceremony will end once the last wreath has been laid.